Sacramento PsyD in Clinical Psychology Program

-The Clinical PsyD Program in Sacramento offers doctoral education and training in clinical psychology consistent with a Practitioner-Scholar model.
+The PsyD in Clinical Psychology program in Sacramento offers doctoral education and training in clinical psychology consistent with a practitioner-scholar model.
 The program, designed primarily for students interested in the professional practice of clinical psychology, emphasizes clinical skills and the application of research knowledge with diverse populations in a wide range of settings.

-During the program students are evaluated on progressive developmental stages of their training.
+During the PsyD in Clinical Psychology program students are evaluated on progressive developmental stages of their training.
 The evaluation begins prior to admission and includes evaluation of a student’s readiness for practicum training, readiness for internship and readiness for practice.
-The PsyD Program requires a minimum of 90 academic units (3 years, full time) and 30 internship units (1 year, full time).
+The PsyD degree program requires a minimum of 90 academic units (3 years, full time) and 30 internship units (1 year, full time).
 Students typically advance to candidacy following their 2nd year.
 Requirements for advancement to candidacy include

 - successful completion of 60 units of graduate study and demonstration of the following key competencies through the successful completion of the associated courses: assessment [Intellectual Assessment, Personality Assessment I & II]; diagnosis, psychological theory, and intervention [Basic Foundations of Clinical Practice I & II and 1 of the required psychotherapy courses]; and law and ethics [Introduction to Ethical Practice & Law];